gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] abstract away force computations to include user defined force weights but also user defined forces.
 - [] along with above, user specified interations with type Unions that expect either false, or a parameter. e.g. velocity dampening on a simple rescale is a false on vrescale, or a parameter in the selected Float use 'pruning' functions of the type informatino users fill out to make the types consistent, so no multiple Float32(input), figure that all out in the package
+- [] test by ony specified tests, rather than the whole package each and every time ichagne a letter or two

 ### Version 0.00.5